 Changing or charging a battery on your own is a relatively easy task, but keep in mind that in some late-model cars, it’s buried under countless plastic covers, and it might be a little difficult to access.
 Also, note that disconnecting the battery will often reset your stereo system.
 If you don’t have the code, ask your local dealer for it before you unbolt the positive and negative terminals.
 Otherwise, you’ll be driving in silence.

 Ready?
 Start by finding your car’s OBD II port.
 It’s usually in the driver’s footwell, not far from the hood release, but sometimes it’s hidden behind the center console or in a compartment built into the floor.
 Plug in the scanner, launch the app on your phone, and the error codes stored in the car’s ECU will appear on the screen.
-Sometimes the codes are clearly explained; other times you’ll need to do a bit of searching to figure out what P1301 means.
+Sometimes the codes are clearly explained; other times, you’ll need to do a bit of searching to figure out what something like P1301 means.
+Repair manuals are useful for deciphering codes, but Google usually has the answer.

 There are professional-grade code scanners that are more precise but also much more expensive.
+The scanner can only give you a code; you also need in-depth knowledge of what each code means or a useful way to find out.
 Alternatively, some auto parts stores will run a diagnostic test for free.
 However, getting a Bluetooth scanner and an app will save you time and money while making you more car-savvy.
+Make sure the unit you pick is compatible with your car before buying it.
+Some cheaper scanners won’t work with every make and model, so it pays to do your research.

-So the check engine light tells me when I should fix my car?
+Will the check engine light tell me when I should fix my car?

 The check engine light provides an idea — sometimes precise, sometimes vague — of what’s wrong with a car.
-However, it doesn’t replace a skilled mechanic.
+However, it does not replace a skilled mechanic or routine maintenance.

-In other words, don’t wait until the check engine light comes on to repair your car.
-The ECU is not going to warn you that the water pump is about to fail, that one of the ball joints is worn, or that the A/C is going to stop blowing cold air in mid-August.
-If your car drives, sounds, or smells funny, either fix it or take it to someone who can.
+In other words, don’t wait until the check engine light comes on to get your car maintenance done.
+The ECU will not warn you that the water pump is about to fail, that one of the ball joints is worn, or that the A/C will stop blowing cold air in mid-August.
+Many people think that the check engine light serves the same purpose as a check-up reminder when it really alerts you that you’re probably due for a pricey engine repair.
+By that point, the damage has already happened in many cases.